Free Online Beginner Guitar Course

 By the end of the this free online beginner guitar course, you will be able to play along to some of the simple Beginner Guitar Songs on my website.

-Watch these videos first to learn how to hold your guitar and pick and learn how to get your guitar tuned properly so that it always sounds good.
-Once you have completed these videos and your guitar is sounding great, move on to the hand dexterity exercise.
+Watch these videos first to learn how to hold your guitar, hold you guitar pick and learn how to get your guitar tuned properly so that it always sounds good.
+Once you have completed these videos and your guitar is sounding great, move on to the hand dexterity exercise in Part 2.

 How To Hold Your Guitar